Dragon-Wonder/Platformer-Map-Editor/README.md

 ### Linux

-You should be able to use the Makefile or the Compile.sh script to compile the program.
+You should be able to use the Makefile to compile the program.
 You will also need the SDL library which you can use by enter the following code into your terminal, or downloading from the link above.

 Ubuntu, Mint, or Debian